Automattic/wp-translate/README.md

 # WP Translate

-Attempting to translate WP strings with a character based sequence to sequence neural network.
+Translate WordPress strings with a character based sequence to sequence neural network.

-Mostly built on https://github.com/farizrahman4u/seq2seq with the main idea coming from http://karpathy.github.io/2015/05/21/rnn-effectiveness/
+Mostly built on https://github.com/google/seq2seq with the main idea coming from http://karpathy.github.io/2015/05/21/rnn-effectiveness/

-Experimental
+Experimental prototype that somewhat works for English to Spanish translation.
+Accuracy is probably about 30-50%

 # Setup